James Wadsworth (Spanish scholar and pursuivant): Biography

 Wadsworth was the youngest son of James Wadsworth (1572?–1623), was born in Suffolk in 1604, and accompanied his mother when six years old to Spain.
 He was educated at Seville and Madrid, and in 1618 went to the newly founded College of the English Jesuits at St. Omer, where he remained four years.
 In 1622 he sailed with several other students on a mission to Spain.
 The ship was captured by Moorish pirates, the young men carried to Salé, and sold as slaves.
 Their adventures, a manuscript account of which, differing from Wadsworth's own, is at Burton Manor, Somerset, were made by the Jesuits into a "tragicall comedy, whereby they got much money and honour".
 Upon his release Wadsworth joined his parents at Madrid in time to serve as interpreter to James, Earl of Carlisle, who had just arrived (1623) with Prince Charles.
 Wadsworth's hope of permanent employment in the Infanta's suite failed with the breaking of the match; but her influence procured to him and his brother the payment of their father's pension at least for a time after his death.

 Philip now gave Wadsworth a commission in the army in Flanders, with a viaticum of two hundred crowns.
 Henceforth he styled himself "Captain", but he probably never reached the Low Countries.
-He made for England (December 1625), professed himself a convert from Catholicism, and offered his services at once to the Protestant Archbishop of Canterbury to infiltrate the ranks of English Catholics.
+He made for England (December 1625), professed himself a convert from Catholicism, and offered his services to the Protestant Archbishop of Canterbury as a mole inside the underground ranks of English Catholics.
 The designs of the latter he promptly imparted to William Trumbull, clerk of the council.